Healthe-Matters Logo

 And according to the AHA, stroke rates double every 10 years after age 55.

-Call 911 and seek help immediately.
+If so, call 911 and seek help immediately.
 Ask them to take you to the nearest Comprehensive Stroke Center.

 Learn More